statamic/docs/content/collections/docs/stache.md

 CACHE_DRIVER=redis
 ```

-If you want to change which cache store is used by the Stache, you can change the `stache.cache_store` configuration key:
+If you want to change which cache store is used by the Stache, you can change the `statamic.stache.cache_store` configuration key:

 ```php
 // config/statamic/stache.php